 Natural enemies allowed to increase can hold some insect and mite pests below damaging levels.
 Insecticides often destroy natural enemies, because most insecticides used in sorghum are broad spectrum, killing insect pests as well as natural enemies.
 The fact that insecticides kill natural enemies is a primary reason for making sure insecticides are needed before applying them.
 Once natural enemies have been destroyed, there is no natural (biological) protection against insect pests.
-This results in resurgence of the treated insect pest or allows a secondary pest such as corn earworm or spider mites to increase.
+This can cause a resurgence of the treated pest or an increase of a secondary pest such as corn earworm or spider mites.

 Sorghum pests most affected by natural enemies are greenbug, corn earworm, fall armyworm, sorghum webworm and spider mites.
-Important natural enemies include ladybird beetles, lacewing fly larvae, syrphid fly larvae, minute pirate bug, insidious flower bug, damsel bug, big-eyed bug and parasitic wasps.
+Important natural enemies include spiders, ladybird beetles, lacewing larvae, syrphid fly larvae, minute pirate bug, insidious flower bug, damsel bug, big-eyed bug and parasitic wasps.
 Predators affect abundance and rate of increase of greenbugs, often preventing them from causing damage.
-This is particularly true when greenbug-resistant hybrids are used.
+This is particularly true when greenbugresistant hybrids are used.
 Parasites often terminate a greenbug infestation.
-Predators are important in suppressing abundance of corn earworms and fall armyworms that infest sorghum grain heads.
+Predators are important in suppressing the abundance of corn earworms and fall armyworms that infest sorghum grain heads.
 Although several parasites attack sorghum midge, their effect is minimal.
 Several pathogens, mostly fungi, infect some aphids, chinch bug and caterpillars.